What you need to know

 When you’ll meet your match

 There’s one more thing you should know: Workday’s match is capped at 50% of the first 6% of your pay you contribute each pay period.
-That means if you contribute more than 6% of your pay, it will take until the end of the year for Workday to catch up, through a process called true-up.
+That means if you contribute more than 6% of your pay, it will take until the end of the year for Workday to catch up, through a process called a “true-up.”

 Here’s an example.
 Let’s say you make $130,000 per year, and you contribute 25% of your pay to your 401(k) as pretax contributions.

-• Workday’s match for the full year will be half of the first 6% of your pay, or $3,900.
+- Workday’s match for the full year will be half of the first 6% of your pay, or $3,900.

-• Each pay period, you’ll contribute $1,250, which is 25% of your biweekly earnings.
+- Each pay period, you’ll contribute $1,250, which is 25% of your biweekly earnings.
 Workday will match half of the first 6% of your earnings, or $150.

-• You’ll hit the IRS contribution limit of $23,000 in the 19th pay period (i.e, in October).
-But Workday's contributions so far will only have reached $2,700, which is short of the $3,900 full-year match.
+- You’ll hit the IRS contribution limit of $23,500 in the 19th pay period (i.e., in October).
+But Workday’s contributions so far will only have reached $2,700, which is short of the $3,900 full-year match.

-• For the remaining eight pay periods, Workday will make true-up contributions to your 401(k) until you've received the full-year match of $3,900.
+- For the remaining eight pay periods, Workday will make true-up contributions to your 401(k) until you’ve received the full-year match of $3,900.

-By the way, the IRS limit for eligible pay is $345,000 in 2024, so your maximum Workday match for the year is $10,350 if you make more than that.
+The IRS limit for eligible pay is $350,000 in 2025, so your maximum Workday match for the year is $10,500 in 2025 if you make more than that.

 Save for later while paying off student debt